Morocco court condemns 3 to death for decapitation of Scandinavian hikers | DW | 19.07.2019

 Ueland's family did not attend the trial.

 The court also ordered the three main defendants to pay 2 million dirhams ($200,000) in compensation to Ueland's parents.
-The three men come from poor families and it is unclear how the compensation will be paid.
+The three men come from poor families, and it remains unclear how the compensation will be paid.

 Jespersen's lawyers had requested 10 million dirhams compensation from the Moroccan state for authorities' failure to monitor the extremists, but the court rejected the request.